id/emqx-docs/en_US/file-transfer/quick-start.md

 ## Upload a File and Store It on Local Disk

-1. Start EMQX with file transfer feature enabled by setting the following configuration in the EMQX configuration file:
+1. Start EMQX with the file transfer feature enabled by setting the following configuration in the EMQX configuration file:

    ```bash
    file_transfer {